-For hemoglobin, the antibody test was correlated to the overall level of observed GI ulceration, where the positive gastric and colonic cutoff was set to grade 2 and above.
+For hemoglobin, the antibody test was correlated to the overall level of observed GI ulceration, where the positive gastric and colonic cutoff was set to grade 2 and above (where the ulcer is producing whole blood and, thus, hemoglobin is likely to be present).
 In our tests, the kits improved in accuracy over time, going from about 75% to over 90%.
 Sensitivity was always good, as antibodies can be made highly responsive.
 The positive predictive value, which is an indicator of how likely a horse is to have an ulcer given a positive result, has always been good, rising with each test kit formulation from around 80% to well over 90%.

-For albumin, the antibody test was correlated exclusively to the level of colonic ulceration, where the cutoff was set to grade 1 and above.
+For albumin, the antibody test was correlated exclusively to the level of observed colonic ulceration, where the cutoff was set to grade 1 and above (where albumin is likely to be present).
 As with the hemoglobin tests, these have continually improved in accuracy as we have better understood the normal baseline rate of albumin loss in the hindgut.
-However, the negative predictive value, an indicator of how likely a horse is to be clear of ulcers given a negative result, has been harder to budge.
-This is partly due to a very low rate of ulcer-free animals, making the correlation rare and difficult.